connorsteph/connorsteph/README.md

 In the grasping mode we imagine that there is a ball which surrounds the object we wish to grasp, and we design our control scheme so that the robot end-effector is always on the surface of the ball, palm pointed to the object.
 The user can shrink the ball, or move the arm to a different position on the ball.
 The video below illustrates the idea.
 Imagine that there is a ball with the object at its center.
 <video src="https://user-images.githubusercontent.com/24722905/189757526-a76145e9-eb21-444f-abe9-8716ed33714f.mp4" width="320" height="240" />

+<br><br><br><br><br><br><br><br>
 #### Using Quantum Chemistry to Estimate Properties of Exotic Molecules  <a name="PsH"></a>
+  <a href="https://arxiv.org/abs/2208.07907"> Positronium hydride decay into proton, electron, and one or zero photons</a> (submitted to Phys.
+Rev. Letters A, &ndash; under review)

+In the summer of 2016 I worked with another student under the supervision of Prof. Andrzej Czarnecki to calculate the properties of <a href="https://en.wikipedia.org/wiki/Positronium_hydride"> Positronium Hydride </a> (PsH), an exotic molecule which is believed to have been observed in experiments in the 1990s [[1](#1), [2](#2)], however due to its low (theorized) binding energy this molecule has been challening to study experimentally.
+In order to estimate the properties of this molecule we made use of numerical optimization along with the <a href="https://en.wikipedia.org/wiki/Variational_method_(quantum_mechanics)"> variational method </a> the approximate the ground state wave function for PsH.
+In lay man's terms (or at least a lay man with an undergraduate course in quantum mechanics under their belt) , the variational method states that the true ground state wavefunction of a system is the wavefunction which minimizes

+#### References
+[1] R. Pareja, R. M. de la Cruz, M. A. Pedrosa, R. Gonz ́alez, and Y. Chen, Positronium hydride in hydrogen-laden thermochemically reduced MgO single crystals, Phys.
+Rev. B 41, 6220–6226 (1990).<a name="1"></a>

+[2] D. M. Schrader, F. M. Jacobsen, N.-P. Frandsen, and U. Mikkelsen, Formation of positronium hydride, Phys.
+Rev. Lett.
+69, 57–60 (1992)<a name="2"></a>